Market Reports

 BALANCED MARKET

-The City of Guelph’s real estate market remained in balanced territory in September, as rising supply met steady demand.
-The median sale price fell 3% to $760,000, while the average slipped 3.35% to $784,301.
-Sales volume eased 0.53% to $102.5M, though unit sales rose 3.15% to 131 transactions.
-New listings surged 26.67% to 418, while expired listings nearly doubled, up 96% to 49, highlighting growing competition for sellers.
-With a unit sales-to-listings ratio of 31.34%, down 7.15% from last year, the market continues to reflect balanced conditions, providing opportunities for both buyers and sellers.
+The City of Guelph’s real estate market remained in balanced territory in October, with modest price adjustments alongside steady buyer activity.
+The median sale price declined 2.82% to $748,250, while the average sale price eased 1.24% to $790,684.
+Sales volume rose 9.23% to $123.35M, supported by an 11.43% increase in unit sales to 156 transactions.
+New listings were up 13.86% to 345, while expired listings increased 16.22% to 43, indicating more options for buyers and renewed competition among sellers.
+With a unit sales-to-listings ratio of 45.22%, down just 0.99% from last year, the market continues to reflect balanced conditions, offering opportunities for both buyers and sellers.

 Click Here to Read the Full City of Guelph Market Report.